Richard L. Tierney: The Winds of Zarr, Tertiary Education, Amerind exploration

 Tierney's first novel, The Winds of Zarr, which combined H. P. Lovecraft (including a Lovecraft-style deity named Zathog - see List of Great Old Ones), Robert E. Howard, time travel and ancient astronauts, and is set in Egypt during the New Kingdom, was penned in 1959 when Tierney was aged 23 but did not see print until 1975.
 Harry O. Morris, who published the work through his Silver Scarab Press, would later illustrate Tierney's novel The House of the Toad.
 The Winds of Zarr has cover art by Stephen Fabian and interior art by Randall Spurgin.

 Tierney wrote his first Simon of Gitta tale, "The Ring of Set," in 1960; it lay around in manuscript for about 16 years until his friend Kirby McCauley submitted it to Andrew J. Offutt for his first Swords Against Darkness anthology, which appeared in 1977.

-Tierney attended Iowa State College in Ames, studying Forestry, his idea being to work in the wilderness and live a solitary existence - a plan which did not work out, since he made more friends than ever when he began his employment.
+Tierney attended Iowa State College in Ames, studying forestry, his idea being to work in the wilderness and live a solitary existence - a plan which did not work out, since he made more friends than ever when he began his employment.
 During his first year at College, he wrote to August Derleth at Arkham House and started collecting their publications.
 Inspired by the poetry of Clark Ashton Smith and H.P.
 Lovecraft, he began to pen his own verse, but not knowing where to submit it, sent out none of his efforts until much later.
-He switched his major to Wildlife Management and graduated in 1961 with a Bachelor's degree in Entomology.
-Thereafter he worked for upwards of thirteen years (1958–71) for the U.S. Forest Service, firstly in Northwest Oregon for two seasons, then in Alaska collecting insects with a different field assistant each season for seven seasons, and eventually in a laboratory in Berkley, CA for three years full-time.
+He switched his major to Wildlife Management and graduated in 1961 with a bachelor's degree in entomology.
+Thereafter he worked for upwards of thirteen years (1958–71) for the U.S. Forest Service, firstly in Northwest Oregon for two seasons, then in Alaska collecting insects with a different field assistant each season for seven seasons, and eventually in a laboratory in Berkeley, CA for three years full-time.
 Tierney's earliest work to see print was some letters-of-comment in the pages of George H. Scithers' sword-and-sorcery fanzine Amra in 1961.